 Pursuant to Cai Shui [2011] No. 112 issued by State Administration of Taxation and the Ministry of Finance, from 1 January 2010 to 31 December 2020, a newly established enterprise, which complies with the "Announcement of the preferential enterprise income tax in respect of the two special Kashi and Khorgos economic development zones in Xinjiang Province", is entitled to an EIT exemption for five years, commencing from the first operating revenue-making year.
-The Group's subsidiaries, Khorgos Dinglian Interactive Network Technology Company Limited\ ("Khorgos Dinglian Interactive") 霍爾果斯頂聯互動網絡科技有限公司 and Khorgos Entertainment, which are incorporated in Khorgos economic development zones in Xinjiang Province, are entitled to such EIT exemption for the year 2021.
+The Group's subsidiaries, Khorgos Dinglian Interactive Network Technology Company Limited ("Khorgos Dinglian Interactive") 霍爾果斯頂聯互動網絡科技有限公司 and Khorgos Entertainment, which are incorporated in Khorgos economic development zones in Xinjiang Province are entitled to such EIT exemption before the year 2022.
 During the year ended 31 December 2022, Khorgos Dinglian Interactive was not entitled to EIT exemption thereafter, and Khorgos Entertainment was entitled to such EIT exemption.
-The Group's two other subsidiaries, Khorgos Sino-Entertainment Information Technology Company Limited\ ("Khorgos Sino-Entertainment Information") 霍爾果斯新娛科信息技術有限公司 and Khorgos Dinglian Network Technology Company Limited\ ("Khorgos Dinglian Network") 霍爾果斯頂聯網絡科技 有限公司, which are newly incorporated during the year ended 31 December 2020 in Khorgos economic development zones in Xinjiang Province, are entitled to such EIT exemption for the year 2021.
-During the year ended 31 December 2022, Khorgos Sino-Entertainment Information and Khorgos Dinglian Network are deregistered.
+During the year ended 31 December 2023, Khorgos Entertainment was entitled to such EIT exemption.

-In 2020, Beihai Dinglian Technology Company Limited\ ("Beihai Dinglian") 北海頂聯科技有限公司, a subsidiary of the Company, fulfils the requirement of small and micro enterprises and is subject to 20% preferential EIT pursuant to Cai Shui [2019] No. 13 issued by Ministry of Finance and 40% tax-free exemption pursuant to Gui Zheng Fa [2014] No. 5 issued by People's Government of Guangxi Zhuang Autonomous Region and it was entitled to such small and micro enterprise preferential EIT and tax-free exemption in 2022 and 2021.
+In 2020, Beihai Dinglian Technology Company Limited ("Beihai Dinglian") 北海頂聯科技有限公司, a subsidiary of the Company, fulfils the requirement of small and micro enterprises and is subject to 20% preferential EIT pursuant to Cai Shui [2019] No. 13 issued by Ministry of Finance and 40% tax-free exemption pursuant to Gui Zheng Fa [2014] No. 5 issued by People's Government of Guangxi Zhuang Autonomous Region and it was entitled to such small and micro enterprise preferential EIT and tax-free exemption in 2023 and 2022.
+Beihai Dinglian was deregistered during the year ended 31 December 2023.